Create a Workspace

 Execution

-Once the set up is complete, run terraform init
+Once the setup is complete, run terraform init

 to connect to the workspace in the Scalr remote backend.
 From this point forward the standard Terraform OSS commands will work as expected.